China Suspends Coal Imports From North Korea, Dealing A Blow To Pyongyang

 The move marks a dramatic blow to North Korea.
 The country, which conducts an estimated 90 percent of its trade with China, relies on coal as its No. 1 export.
 In fact, as NPR's Elise Hu has reported, many analysts say coal makes for some 35 percent of North Korea's economy.

-China did not immediately state a reason for the coal freeze, though it comes at an auspicious time: Last week, Pyongyang test-fired a missile into the Sea of Japan, drawing international rebuke, and just days ago, North Korean dictator Kim Jong Un's older half brother died mysteriously in Malaysia — a death that has sparked speculation of assassination.
+China did not immediately state a reason for the coal freeze, though it comes at a turbulent time: Last week, Pyongyang test-fired a missile into the Sea of Japan, drawing international rebuke, and just days ago, North Korean dictator Kim Jong Un's older half brother died mysteriously in Malaysia — a death that has sparked speculation of assassination.

 It must be noted, this is not the first time China has made a move to comply with U.N. sanctions against the hermit kingdom.
 Last year, China also signed onto a resolution cutting off trade in coal and other commodities.
 But it also insisted on a "livelihood exemption," which "allows the export of a product if cutting it off might affect the livelihood of the exporter, so long as the revenue doesn't go to North Korea's nuclear program," Elise reported.